JonathanWilbur/typescript-project-template/README.md

 - [os-locale](https://www.npmjs.com/package/os-locale) to get the locale from the OS
 - [prettier](https://www.npmjs.com/package/prettier) for code formatting
 - [eol](https://www.npmjs.com/package/eol) for line-ending control
+- [is-debugging](https://www.npmjs.com/package/is-debugging) to determine if NodeJS is debugging.

 ### Standards to Follow